sani2c uses full GPS navigation, however important turns will still be marked ensuring everyone gets to the finish safely.

 GPS navigation has been tried and tested in joBerg2c, sani2c and dusi2c over the last two years.
 It has proved to be the way forward from an environmental and sense of adventure point of view and it is very simple too!

-If you don’t have a GPS yet or want to upgrade, EasyBike have some awesome sani2c Specials lined up for all riders, offers available on Polar, Suunto, Garmin, Sigma, and Wahoo GPS units.
-Buy now from EasyBike and collect at registration, pre-loaded and ready to use!
-Email email@example.com and quote “sani2c” when placing any orders.
+If you don’t have a GPS yet or want to upgrade, EasyBike have some awesome "sani2c" specials lined up for all riders, offers available on Polar, Suunto, Garmin, Sigma, and Wahoo GPS units.
+You can buy now from EasyBike and collect at registration, pre-loaded and ready to use!
+Email Matt email@example.com or checkout their website www.easybike.co.za and quote “sani2c” when placing any orders.

-If you have a different brand of GPS unit, or are unsure if it is supported or require any further help, please contact EasyBike for assistance - firstname.lastname@example.org.
+If you have a different brand of GPS unit, or are unsure if it is supported or require any further help, please contact EasyBike Support firstname.lastname@example.org.